justinsisley/mercenary/readme.md

 All files in the __client__ directory are processed by Babel via webpack, and supports ES6 (including modules), JSX, CSS, JSON, images, and fonts.
 Mercenary doesn't care how you structure your files and folders within the __client__ directory.
 The only required file is your entry point: __client/index.js__.

-See the [Mercenary demo project](https://github.com/justinsisley/mercenary-demo) for more information.
+See the [mercenary demo project](https://github.com/justinsisley/mercenary-demo) for more information.

 ## Building the Server